 (b) sending it by prepaid post addressed to the member at that member's address shown in the register of members; or

-(c) facsimile transmission, if the member has requested that the notice be given to him or her in this manner; or

-(d) electronic transmission, if the member has requested that the notice be given to him or her in this manner.
+(c) electronic notification, if the member has a valid email address shown in the register of members.

 35. Winding up

-In the event of the winding up or the cancellation of the incorporation of the Association, the assets of the Association must be disposed of by equal distribution to the clubs in Victoria based on the number of current HGFA members of each club at the time of distribution.
+In the event of the winding up or the cancellation of the incorporation of the Association, the Association may pass a resolution under special business to vest the assets of the Association to an incorporated association that replaces the function of, and has the same purpose as, the Association.

 36. Custody and inspection of books and records